Alcheri-zz/Plugins/MyDNS/README.md

 Setting up:
 ==========

-* Required Python libraries:
+* No Required external Python libraries.
-    - validators
-    * pip3 install validators
-- Or use pip if this points to your Py3 environment.

 Using:
 =====